sagiegurari/simple-oracledb/README.md

 //get connection (via oracledb directly or via pool) and start using the new function connection.myConnFunc('test', 123);

-//define a new function for all new pool objects called 'myFunc' SimpleOracleDB.addExtension('pool', 'myPoolFunc', function () {
+//define a new function for all new pool objects called 'myPoolFunc' SimpleOracleDB.addExtension('pool', 'myPoolFunc', function () {
   //implement some custom functionality
 });